projectcalico/calicoctl/CONTRIBUTING.md

 ## Before Contributing: The Contributor License Agreement

-If you plan to contribute in the form of documentation or code, before we can accept your contribution we need you to sign our Contributor License Agreement.
+If you plan to contribute in the form of documentation or code, we need you to sign our Contributor License Agreement before we can accept your contribution.
 This covers the legalities, confirming that you retain ownership of your contributions and that you are licensing them to us.